csorbakristof/learning_ai/EViP_ZH_gen/prompts.md

 ---

-Now start the implementation, but work only on the 1st task "Projekt struktúra létrehozása".
+Now start the implementation, but work only on the 1st task "Projekt struktï¿½ra lï¿½trehozï¿½sa".

-(Tanulság: új sln-t hozott létre, én meg csak néztem az eredetit, amiben semmi nem változott...)
+(Tanulsï¿½g: ï¿½j sln-t hozott lï¿½tre, ï¿½n meg csak nï¿½ztem az eredetit, amiben semmi nem vï¿½ltozott...)

 ---

 Now create the sample solution for the 2nd subtask: "2.
-Naplóbejegyzés modell és szolgáltatás létrehozása"
+Naplï¿½bejegyzï¿½s modell ï¿½s szolgï¿½ltatï¿½s lï¿½trehozï¿½sa"

 ---

+Now proceed with the subtask "3.
+Naplï¿½fï¿½jl beolvasï¿½sa ï¿½s formï¿½tum validï¿½lï¿½sa".

+---

+During your work there were some errors and pitfalls.
+Please create a pitfalls.md in the root directory where you summarize these, so we know what to avoid next time.